Resources > Healthy Community

 • x2 professional references

-These documents will be reviewed and assessed by the Live Well Havering team, who will also be carrying out due diligence.
+These documents will be reviewed and assessed by the council, who will be carrying out due diligence.

 An adult and child sit at a wooden table playing with colourful wooden toys.